 Do I need to make a deposit?

-One $500 non-refundable deposit per academic year (September to August) will be required.
-The $500 deposit will be requested in your first study term each year and will be applied to your fee balance.
-In many cases the first study term will be Fall.
+A non-refundable deposit each term will be required.
+The deposit will be requested each term and will be applied to your fee balance.

 Would I ever need to make more than one deposit in an academic year?